section-engineering-education/engineering-education/articles/getting-started-with-metasploit -framework/index.md

 **Exploits** in modules take advantage of a system vulnerability by often using simple scripts known as **payloads**

-Any other modules that aren't exploits are **auxiliary** modules.
+Any other modules that are not exploited are **auxiliary** modules.
 They have fascinating features that allow them to do more than just exploiting.

 ### Major commands
 #### 1. help